-In the 19th century trade and manufacturing processes brought innovations to shoes that were both practical and attractive.
+In the 19th century, trade and manufacturing processes brought innovations to shoes that were both practical and attractive.
 Before the mass production of the Industrial Revolution, shoes for both right and left feet were the same.
-The 1880's saw the beginning of shoes made specifically for the right or left foot.
-Shoes had, in the past, been hand made by shoe makers, but new technologies brought about standardized sizes and widths.
+The 1880s saw the beginning of shoes made specifically for the right or left foot.
+All shoes had, in the past, been hand made by shoemakers, but new technologies brought about standardized sizes and widths.

 Women's Shoes of the 19th Century

 While small, delicate pumps were worn for evening wear and dressy occasions, the primary footwear of the 19th century was the boot.
 As factories sprung up during the Industrial Revolution, a new longing for the natural landscape drew the elite to country homes.
 Walking became a popular recreational activity and boots became a necessity.

 Chelsea boots were elastic-sided boots that were easy to slip on.
 During the 1960s they were often called Beatle boots.